sigstore/timestamp-authority/docs/tsa-policy.md

 In particular:

-- The TSA shall have a risk assessment carried out in order to evaluate business assets and threats to those assets in order to determine the necessary security controls and operational procedures.
+1. The TSA shall have a risk assessment carried out in order to evaluate business assets and threats to those assets in order to determine the necessary security controls and operational procedures.

-- The TSA shall have a statement of the practices and procedures used to address all the requirements identified in this time-stamp policy.
+1. The TSA shall have a statement of the practices and procedures used to address all the requirements identified in this time-stamp policy.

-  NOTE 1: This policy makes no requirement as to the structure of the TSA practice statement.
+   - NOTE 1: This policy makes no requirement as to   the structure of the TSA practice statement.

-- The TSA's practice statement shall identify the obligations of all external organizations supporting the TSA services including the applicable policies and practices.
+1. The TSA's practice statement shall identify the obligations of all external organizations supporting the TSA services including the applicable policies and practices.

-- The TSA may make available to subscribers and relying parties its practice statement, and other relevant documentation, as necessary, to assess conformance to the time-stamp policy.
+1. The TSA may make available to subscribers and relying parties its practice statement, and other relevant documentation, as necessary, to assess conformance to the time-stamp policy.

-  NOTE 2: The TSA is not generally required to make all the details of its practices public.
+   - NOTE 2: The TSA is not generally required to make all the details of its practices public.

-- Maintainers of the TSA shall have final authority for approving the TSA practice statement and ensuring that the practices are properly implemented.
+1. Maintainers of the TSA shall have final authority for approving the TSA practice statement and ensuring that the practices are properly implemented.
   Maintainers shall also review any changes to the TSA to confirm that they follow the approved practice statement.

-- The TSA shall give due notice of changes it intends to make in its practice statement and shall, following approval as in (f) above, make the revised TSA practice statement immediately available as required under (d) above.
+1. The TSA shall give due notice of changes it intends to make in its practice statement and shall, following approval as in (5) above, make the revised TSA practice statement immediately available as required under (4) above.

 ## 7.2.
 Key Management Life Cycle